jaylach/whimper/README.md

   // Conditional.
 What our task actually does.
 Either this or the depends property
   // is required.
   run: function(params, resolver) {
-    // Resolve yourself!
-    // Or return a promise!
+    // Resolve yourself, return a promise,
-  }
+    // or return any non-undefined value (sync functions only) }
 });
 ```